 About Art

-Art is a male German Shorthaired Pointer over 9 years old.
+Art is a male German Shorthaired Pointer almost 10 years old.
 Carefully selected as a great representative of his breed, Julie decided to make him part of their program.
 Julie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing